juulio/gulpBoilerplate/README.md

 4. To build the project (dist) type `gulp build`.
 CSS and javascript will be minified.

-4. To build the project (dist) type `gulp build`.
-CSS and javascript will be minified.

 ### gulpfile tasks
 * **sass**: takes all scss files on the app/scss folder and creates the app/css/styles.css file.
 * **minify-css**: minifies the app/css/styles.css file.